 a.
-There shall be a nominating committee composed of three (THREE (3)3) members who shall be elected by this PTA/PTSA at a regular meeting at least two months prior to the election of officers.
+There shall be a nominating committee composed of three (3) members who shall be elected by this PTA/PTSA at a regular meeting at least two (2) months prior to the election of officers.
 The committee shall elect its own chairman.

-The nominating committee shall nominate an eligible person for each office to be filled and report its nominees at a regular meeting no less than thirty (30) days prior to the election meeting.
+The nominating committee shall nominate an eligible person for each office to be filled, except the office of president, and report its nominees at a regular meeting no less than thirty (30) days prior to the election meeting.
 At the election meeting, additional nominations may be made from the floor.

 Only those persons who have signified their consent to serve if elected shall be nominated for or elected to such office.
+It is understood that the president-elect, by accepting the nomination is agreeing to automatically succeed to the office of president at the end of his/her term as president-elect.

 Section 5.
 Vacancies:

-A vacancy occurring in any office shall be filled for the unexpired term by a person elected by a majority vote of the executive board, notice of such election having been given as prescribed in Article XI, Section 4.
-In case a vacancy occurs in the office of president, the first vice-president shall automatically become president and serve notice of the election to fill the vacancy in the office of first vice-president.
+A vacancy occurring in any office other than president or president-elect shall be filled for the unexpired term by a person elected by a majority vote of the executive board, notice of such election having been given as prescribed in Article XI, Section 4.
+In case a vacancy occurs in the office of president, the president-elect shall automatically become president and serve notice as prescribed in Article XII, Section 2 to the general membership of the election to fill the vacancy in the office of president-elect.

 ARTICLE IX: DUTIES OF OFFICERS